fumadari/fumadari.github.io/index.md

 ### Research Interests

-- **Mathematical Foundations of Deep Learning**: Using concepts from geometry, information theory, and topology to guide model design, ensuring more stable and interpretable neural representations.
+- **Reinforcement Learning and Adaptive Control**: I study how agents allocate computation and risk under uncertainty, with a focus on stable learning, long-horizon credit assignment, and interpretable control signals.
-- **Graph-Based Models and Structures**: Employing graph neural networks and manifold learning to capture rich relational information in data, improving accuracy and transparency.
+- **Geometric and Structured Representation Learning**: I use geometric and graph-based perspectives to understand and shape neural representations, targeting invariances, robustness, and explanations that map to meaningful structure.
-- **Scalable AI on the Cloud**: Integrating distributed training, efficient architectures, and resource-aware approaches to tackle billion-scale datasets, accelerating innovation while maintaining model integrity.
+- **Scalable Retrieval and Learning Systems**: I work on billion-scale embedding systems and cloud-native ML, including efficient indexing/storage, resource-aware inference, and distributed pipelines that keep quality predictable at scale.

 ### Education